 The Leadership Quality Standard applies to all leaders employed in an Alberta school authority.
 The Standard expects quality leadership to happen when the leader’s ongoing analysis of the context, and decisions about what leadership knowledge and abilities to apply, result in quality teaching and optimum learning for all school students.
 All K-12 school leaders are expected to meet the Leadership Quality Standard throughout their careers.
 This course will explore the nine competencies and indicators set out by Alberta Ministry of Education for Leadership Quality Standard Certification.

-This course will be delivered as a pilot to fulfill the requirements of the project by the Alberta Ministry of Education to individuals seeking LQS education programming.
+This course will be delivered as a pilot to fulfil the requirements of the project by the Alberta Ministry of Education to individuals seeking LQS education programming.
 The delivery format consists of a 5-day block course with additional distance and online learning opportunities for the pilot project.
-Students for the pilot will be recruited through the UC CE Website, our project focus groups, and graduates from past Werklund M.Ed cohorts.
+Students for the pilot will be recruited through the UCalgary Continuing Education website, our project focus groups, and graduates from past Werklund M.Ed cohorts.

 By the completion of this course, successful students will be able to: